instead-hub/instead/doc/stead3_en.md

 	return true, false

-In this mode perrished only equipment (but not stage).
+In this mode only equipment (but not stage) will be redrawn.
 This status is useful for implementing menu the field inventory.

 There is another special status: std.nop().
 It can be used just like a